aishwarya1912s/portfolio/README.md

  <br>  <br>

-By analyzing data, I seek to understand how reading habits correlate with mental health indicators and explore the mechanisms through which reading can positively influence emotional and psychological wellness.
-It will look at how bibliotherapy (a creative arts therapy that involves storytelling or the reading of specific texts) can be useful in addressing our wellness.
+In this project, by analyzing data, I seek to understand how reading habits correlate with mental health indicators and explore the mechanisms through which reading can positively influence emotional and psychological wellness.
+I will look at how bibliotherapy (a creative arts therapy that involves storytelling or the reading of specific texts) can be useful in addressing our wellness.
 Drawing a correlation between reading habits and mental health outcomes, I will highlight the potential of literature as a therapeutic tool for enhancing emotional well-being.

 <div class="markdown" style="color: maroon; font-size: 30px;">